 We have all been there at some stage; felt lost in the empty promises of life.
-The bubble has burst and all your ideas from your youth lie in tatters around you, or maybe you still are living in a bubble?
+The bubble has burst and all your ideas from your youth lie in tatters around you.
+Maybe you are still living in a bubble?

 Every day we seem to hear people taking a verse of scripture and claiming it as their own; they make big claims and grandiose statements, about what they believe God will do for them in the future.
-When I was young I was excited for people, as I listened to their confident belief in what God had lined up for them, and ‘they had a verse to prove it.’
+When I was young I was excited for people as I listened to their confident belief in what God had lined up for them, and how they ‘had a verse to prove it.’
 As time went on, I would watch as one after another they grew discouraged, as the assumed promises crumbled to dust before them.

 God still speaks.
 He is our shepherd, we are his sheep.
 We all want to know his purpose, we all yearn for our lives to have meaning, to make a difference.
 The danger then is to jump to conclusions at what that is or could be, how often we have heard the phrase among believers, ‘what is my ministry?’

 A preoccupation with a need to do is often accompanied by a seeking after a significant role to play.
 God is in no hurry, is the truth that I have known for quite some time.
 He is in no hurry as he seeks to mould a woman or a man into the image of his beloved Son.